ashishb012/Notes/Git/git-fetch-explanation.md

 10. `--negotiation-tip=<commit|glob>`: Specify which commit/glob to report while fetching to the server.
 11. `--negotiate-only`: Do not fetch, only print common ancestors.
 12. `--dry-run`: Show what would be done, without making any changes.
 13. `--write-fetch-head`: Write the list of remote refs fetched in the FETCH_HEAD file.
-(Default behavior)
+(Default behaviour)
 14. `--no-write-fetch-head`: Do not write the FETCH_HEAD file.
 15. `--force` or `-f`: Force overwriting of local reference.
 16. `--keep`: Keep downloaded pack.